-I made a lot of packing mistakes on a recent trip to Thailand.
+I made so many packing mistakes on a recent trip to Thailand.
 I schlepped at least a dozen items 9,000 miles, give or take, only to find them readily available and for cheap all over the country.
 On the flip side, there were things that would have made a big difference for the better, if only I had thought to bring them along.
-Here is the packing list I needed before leaving for Thailand, and the one I will follow the next time I go.
+Here is the packing list I needed before leaving for Thailand, and the one I will follow for my next trip there.

 Editor's note: Prices are accurate at the time of publishing and may have changed.

-I kept three weeks' worth of supplies in my beloved Everlane backpack and college-era Swiss Army tote.
-However, if I were to do it all again, I'd ditch the shoulder bag and use one bigger backpack, like Osprey’s Farpoint.
+I kept three weeks’ worth of supplies in my beloved Everlane backpack and college-era Swiss Army tote.
+However, if I were to do it all again, I’d ditch both and use one bigger backpack, like Osprey’s Farpoint.
 It’s light, compliant with carry-on rules for budget airlines, and comes with packing cubes and a detachable day pack.

 If there’s one thing that you’ll need at all times in Thailand, it’s cash.
 Cash is king, whether you’re paying for a tuk-tuk ride, a fruit shake, or an elephant figurine keepsake.
 ATM and bank fees are high, so most travelers withdraw a lot at a time.
 You’ll want to do the same, and keep it close.

 If you’re bringing a nice camera, pack a waterproof camera case.
 Downpours are sudden and strong in the low season and island-hopping — at any time of year — will likely involve wading out into the surf and climbing into a long-tail water taxi.
 A waterproof case will not only protect your gear from the knee- or waist-high sea, but it will also provide an extra layer of padding between it and the wooden side of the boat, which your camera will inevitably thwack as you pull yourself onboard.